Interests of its Member Agencies on the South Coast

 Cachuma Project Water Rights

 The Cachuma Project was constructed by the U.S. Bureau of Reclamation (Reclamation) during the early 1950's to provide a reliable water supply for the South Coast of Santa Barbara County and a portion of the Santa Ynez Valley.
 Since that time, the Cachuma Project has operated in accordance with a series of water rights orders issued by the State Water Resources Control Board (State Board) that allowed for trial periods to provide for downstream water rights.
 The history of the water rights permits issued for the Cachuma Project involves an operational regime carefully developed among Reclamation, the Cachuma Project Member Units, and downstream water rights holders.
-The State Board has issued revised Cachuma Project water rights orders in 1973, 1988, 1989, and 1994.
+The State Board has issued revised Cachuma Project water rights orders in 1973, 1988, 1989, 1994 and most recently in September 2019.
 Historically, the primary uses of Cachuma water have been for people and agriculture.
-A new water rights decision is pending that will also include provisions to protect endangered Southern California steelhead in the Santa Ynez River.
+The recent water rights decision also includes provisions to protect endangered Southern California steelhead in the Santa Ynez River.

 1958: Santa Ynez River Water Rights Permits First Issued